 The Inkey List Fulvic Acid Brightening Cleanser is a newer offering from The Inkey List that contains 0.5% Nordic Peat.
 Nordic Peat is rich in fulvic acid, an organic acid that is the result of plant decomposition.
 If you’ve never heard of fulvic acid, you are not alone.
 I did some research and learned that fulvic acid is found in the humus of soil.
 It’s water-soluble and has multiple benefits for the skin.

 Fulvic acid is an anti-inflammatory, antimicrobial, antioxidant, and has astringent properties.
 It gently exfoliates the skin.
 This brightening cleanser also contains 1.5% Kakadu Plum Extract that contains 50X more times vitamin C than an orange.
 Vitamin C is a potent antioxidant known for its brightening properties.
-It also helps to protect skin against damaging free radicals.
+It also helps to protect skin against damaging free radicals caused by UV exposure and other environmental stressors.

 Licorice Root extract is included at 1%.
 It is an antioxidant and natural brightener that disperses melanin and inhibits melanin production.
 Melanin is the pigment that gives our skin its color.
 For added soothing benefits, Aloe Barbadensis Leaf Juice (Aloe Vera) is included at 0.5%.